Halloween: The Curse of Michael Myers: Plot

-Six years after the previous film, Michael Myers and his niece Jamie Lloyd have been abducted by the Man in Black, the leader of a Druid-like cult.
-On Halloween Eve, fifteen-year-old Jamie gives birth to a child and manages to escape with a help of a midwife who is killed by Michael.
-Jamie and her baby flee in a stolen pickup truck with Michael in pursuit.
+Six years after escaping Haddonfield's police station, Michael Myers and his niece Jamie Lloyd have been abducted by the Man in Black and his Druid-like cult at an unknown facility with medical staff.
+By Halloween Eve, a now fifteen-year-old Jamie has been impregnated and gives birth.
+With a help of a nurse, who soon becomes Michael's first victim, she escapes with her baby in a stolen pickup truck with Michael in pursuit.

 Meanwhile, a now retired Dr. Loomis is visited by his friend Dr. Terence Wynn, the chief administrator of Smith's Grove Sanitarium, where Michael had been incarcerated as a boy.
 As Wynn asks Loomis to return to Smith's Grove, they overhear Jamie's plea for help on a local radio station.
-Michael catches up with Jamie and kills her, but finds that the baby is not in the truck.
+Michael catches up with Jamie and kills her, only to find that she has hidden her child elsewhere.

-In Haddonfield, Tommy Doyle, whom Laurie Strode babysat in 1978, is now a recluse obsessed with finding the truth behind Michael's motives.
-He lives across the street from the old Myers house, now owned by relatives of Laurie's adoptive family: Kara Strode, her younger brother Tim, caring mother Debra, abusive father John, and six-year-old son Danny, who is tormented by visions of the Man in Black telling him to commit murder.
+In Haddonfield, the old Myers house is now owned by relatives of Laurie Strode's adoptive family: John and Debra Strode, their adult children Kara and Tim, and Kara's six-year-old son Danny, who is tormented by visions of the Man in Black telling him to kill.
+At the Blankenship boarding house across the street lives Tommy Doyle, the boy Laurie babysat in 1978, now a recluse obsessed with Michael's motives.
+Also hearing Jamie's cry for help, Tommy tracks the call down to a bus station and finds the baby, whom he names Steven.
+Tommy crosses paths with Loomis, who visits Debra to warn her.
+After Loomis leaves, Michael kills Debra with an ax.

-Tommy finds Jamie's baby at a bus station and takes him to the hospital, where he runs into Loomis and tells him about the Strodes.
-Loomis warns Debra that Michael will return to his childhood home, but she is killed before she can leave.
-Tommy takes Kara and Danny to the boarding house where he lives, and tells Kara about Thorn, an ancient Druid curse that drives a person to kill their family on Halloween.
-Jamie's baby, whom Tommy has named Steven, would be Michael's final sacrifice.
+Tommy locates Kara and Danny and takes them to safety at the boarding house.
+He tells Kara that he believes Michael is under the influence of Thorn, an ancient Druid curse that drives a person to kill their family on Halloween, and that Steven will be his final sacrifice.
+Tommy then leaves to meet Loomis at the local harvest festival.
+Michael electrocutes John in his home before going to the harvest festival and killing shock jock Barry Simms, after which he follows Kara's brother Tim and his girlfriend Beth back to the house.

-Tommy leaves to meet up with Loomis, while Michael kills the other Strodes as they return to the Myers house.
-Mrs. Blankenship, the owner of the boarding house, reveals to Kara that she was babysitting Michael the night he killed his sister and that Danny hears the same voice that Michael did, indicating that the curse will pass on to Danny if Steven is killed.
-Tommy and Loomis return just in time to save Kara and Danny from an encounter with Michael.
-The Man in Black appears and is revealed to be Dr. Wynn.
-Thorn cult members burst in and, with the help of Mrs. Blankenship, abduct Kara, Danny, and Steven and take them to Smith's Grove.
+Meanwhile, Mrs. Blankenship recounts the history of Halloween to Danny and tells Kara she was babysitting Michael the night he killed his sister in which he heard a voice telling him to do so.
+Mrs. Blankenship also states how Danny hears the same voice, implying that Danny is to follow down the same path.
+The Man in Black beckons Danny to the Myers house.
+Kara rescues Danny, discovering the corpses of Tim, Beth, and Debra upstairs, and is pursued by Michael.
+Upon returning to the boarding house, they discover the Man in Black to be Dr. Wynn.
+Cult members burst in and, with the help of Mrs. Blankenship, abduct Kara, Danny, and Steven and take them to Smith's Grove.
 Kara is locked in a maximum-security ward while the boys are kept in an operating room.